10 Best Herbal Syrups For Periodontal Disease

 Salvia officinalis, commonly known as sage, has been traditionally used for its antimicrobial and anti-inflammatory properties, making it a promising ingredient in herbal syrups for periodontal disease.

-However, further clinical studies are needed to fully establish their efficacy and safety in long-term periodontal care.
+However, further clinical research is needed to fully establish their efficacy and safety in long-term periodontal care.

 2. Aloe barbadensis